collabnix/dockerlabs/play-with-docker/nginx/README.md

 <pre>
-Under 105-website, let us look at how to create a Dockerfile which set up a simple webpage for us.
+Creating a Dockerfile which set up a simple webpage.

 First, we will build a Docker Image shown below: